silviapfeiffer/external-videos/readme.md

 ### 0.28
 * updated to Vimeo API 3.0
-* automatically appending categories, author and hosting site to external-video post_content is now a settings option
+* new settings option: automatically (or not) append categories, author and hosting site to external-video post_content
+* new admin column for external-videos: categories
 * fixed some php errors

 ### 0.27